srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/11-Create a VM with the CLI.md

 # Lab 11 - Create a VM with the CLI

+## Lab overview

-In this walk-through, we will configure the Cloud Shell, use Azure CLI to create a virtual machine, and review Azure Advisor recommendations.
+In this walkthrough, we will configure the Cloud Shell, use Azure CLI to create a virtual machine, and review Azure Advisor recommendations.

-## Objectives
+## Lab objectives

 In this lab, you will complete the following tasks: